-“One size doesn’t fit all“
+“One size doesn’t fit all.“

-Once size doesn’t fit all when structuring the chart of accounts.
+One size doesn’t fit all when structuring the chart of accounts.
 There are best practices to follow when reviewing, designing, and making the most of the COA.
 A guiding principle that you should follow is consistency.
 Consistency with numbering, describing, and structuring adds value and results in meaningful financial reports.
-Remember you play a role in painting a clear financial picture for your entity and the COA assists with this.
+Remember you play a role in painting a clear financial picture for your entity, and the COA assists with this.

-“Always be consistent”
+“Always be consistent.”

 Always be consistent when describing accounts.
-For example, when describing payroll I like the first word to describe the group the cost applies to (i.e. Administration, Operations, Volunteers, etc).
-The second word describes whether the item is a wage or benefit (i.e. Administration Wages, Administration Taxes).
-By using a similar method revenues and expenses can be clearly and consistently defined.
+For example, when describing payroll, I like the first word to describe the group the cost applies to (i.e., Administration, Operations, Volunteers, etc.).
+The second word describes whether the item is a wage or benefit (i.e., Administration Wages, Administration Taxes).
+By using a similar method, revenues and expenses can be clearly and consistently defined.
 Remember to pick a method and stick with it.
-If your current COA descriptions are not consistent go through and develop a system that helps paint a clear financial picture for your entity.
-In the account export from the SAO there are account descriptions provided to help get you started.
+If your current COA descriptions are not consistent, go through and develop a system that helps paint a clear financial picture for your entity.
+In the account export from the SAO, there are account descriptions provided to help get you started.

 A large chart of accounts does have drawbacks.
 If there are too many accounts to pick from, the wrong one may be selected.
-It may not be time efficient if the number of accounts available to select from takes additional time to choose the correct account.
-Finally, if the COA of accounts is lengthy there may need to be additional training on proper use.
+It may not be time efficient if the number of accounts available to choose from takes additional time to choose the correct account.
+Finally, if the COA of accounts is lengthy, there may need to be additional training on proper use.
 A chart of accounts that is too big may be cumbersome and confusing.
 A COA that is too small results in holes in the financial information.
 You want it to be just right allowing for the presentation of clear financial information.